manyminds/api2go/README.md

 knows what is possible, even if nothing is referenced at the time.

-In addition to that, you can implement `MarshalIncludedRelations` which exports the complete referenced structs and embeds them in the json result inside the `linked` object.
+In addition to that, you can implement `MarshalIncludedRelations` which exports the complete referenced structs and embeds them in the json result inside the `included` object.

 We choose to do this because it gives you better flexibility and eliminates the conventions in the previous versions of api2go. **You can now choose how you internally manage relations.** So, there are no limits regarding the use of ORMs.